May: Arnold Heinrich Rönnebeck born Nassau, Germany (then Prussia) to Richard and Anna Rönnebeck.

 Frequent guest of Gertrude Stein at her Saturday “evenings”.

-October 1-November 8: Bronze Head of Marsden Hartley exhibited at Salon d’Automne, Paris, France.
+October 1-November 8: Portrait Marsden Hartley (bronze), Portrait of Mme L (plaster), and Statuette of a Young Girl (plaster) exhibited at Salon d’Automne, Paris, France.

 Executes a series of drawings and watercolors of Isadora Duncan.